This article is part of a larger series on Payments.

 Although Payment Depot requires an application and a monthly subscription fee, each account also comes with a free SwipeSimple mobile account and account stability, meaning you’re much less likely to deal with frozen or delayed funds.
-Payment Depot and the connected SwipeSimple app share the spotlight with other card readers on our list of best mobile credit card apps.
+Payment Depot and the connected SwipeSimple app is a consistent strong contender for our list of best mobile credit card apps.

 Payment Depot by Stax Hardware

 Connects via Bluetooth and accepts payments via magstripe (swipe), EMV (chip), and NFC contactless payments (Apple Pay, Android Pay).
 It can also be used with a Windows computer using Authorize.Net’s vPOS solution.

 Connects via Bluetooth and accepts payments via magstripe (swipe), EMV (chip), and NFC contactless payments (Apple Pay, Android Pay).

 - Mobile app: As of this writing, SwipeSimple ties with Square as one of the highest-rated apps, with 4.8 out of 5 stars with 4,400+ ratings.
 The highest ratings came in 2019/2020, but ratings fell in 2021 after an update.
 This seems typical for this kind of software.
 SwipeSimple is used by many merchant services, and there are complaints about some of them.
 However, most people said it worked well and was easy to use.